swiftlang/swift-evolution/proposals/0298-asyncsequence.md

 let first = try? await myFile.lines().first(where: { $0.count > 80 })
 ```

-Or, if the sequence should be processed asynchonously and used later:
+Or, if the sequence should be processed asynchronously and used later:

 ```swift
 async let first = myFile.lines().first(where: { $0.count > 80 })